kartoza/docker-pg-backup/README.md

  * WITH_POSTGIS: Kartoza specific, to generate POSTGIS extension along with the restore process
  * TARGET_ARCHIVE: the full path of the archive to restore

-**NB:** The restore script will delete the `TARGET_DB` if it matches an existing database, so make sure you know what you are doing.
+**NB:** The restore script will try to delete the `TARGET_DB` if it matches an existing database, so make sure you know what you are doing.
 Then it will create a new one and restore the content from `TARGET_ARCHIVE`

+It is generally a good practice to restore into an empty new database and then manually drop and rename the databases. i.e if your original database was called `gis` you can restore into a new database called `gis_restore`

- If you specify these environment variable using docker-compose.yml file, then you can execute a restore process like this:
+ If you specify these environment variables using docker-compose.yml file, then you can execute a restore process like this:

  ```